FAIRDataPipeline/RSECon22/README.md

-# RSECon22 Walktrhough: A FAIR Data Pipeline: provenance-driven data management for traceable scientific workflows
+# RSECon22 Walkthrough: A FAIR Data Pipeline: provenance-driven data management for traceable scientific workflows

-This repo contains the material for the RSECon22 walkthrough titled: A FAIR Data Pipeline: provenance-driven data management for traceable scientific workflows.
-The walkthrough uses a docker containter an Jupyter Labs (formally notebook) to run through an example usage of the FAIR DataPipeline.
+This repo contains the material for the RSECon22 walkthrough titled: *"A FAIR Data Pipeline: provenance-driven data management for traceable scientific workflows"*.
+The Walkthrough uses a docker containter an Jupyter Labs (formally notebook) to run through an example usage of the FAIR DataPipeline.

 ## Prerequisites
 The only prerequisite is an installation of Docker, Docker is available free from [docker.com](https://www.docker.com/).